GENERAL INFORMATION FOR POLICE OFFICER APPLICANTS

 How To Apply - Instructions on how to create an account and complete an online application.

-We are NOW accepting applications for CERTIFIED & NON- CERTIFIED POLICE OFFICERS
+We are accepting applications for CERTIFIED POLICE OFFICER only at this time.

 The City of Fort Lauderdale is an equal opportunity employer.